coreofscience/coreofscience.org/src/pages/intro_data_science/lecture_6/index.md

 path: "/intro_data_science/lecture_6"
 ---

-To star the first thing that we are going to do is to import the required libraries:
+To start, the first thing that we are going to do is to import the required libraries:

 **Input:**